Signet Native Runtime — Signet Docs

 What This Is Not

 • Not a replacement for the daemon.
 All state lives in the daemon.
-The runtime is stateless.
+The runtime is stateless at the contract boundary.

 • Not a new memory system.
 Memory is still pipeline v2 + predictive scorer